ThallesTeodoro/LaravelRepositories/README.md

 php artisan repository:new UserRepository Models/User
 ```

-Use the interface on your code implamentation.
+Use the interface on your code implementation.

 ```
 <?php